Neural Projected Quantum Dynamics: a systematic study: Integration schemes

 where the number of elements $s$ in the series is related to the order of the expansion $o = o(s)$.
-This decomposition is chosen for the following reasons: \begin{itemize} \item There are no summations.
-Therefore, the terms $\hat V_{k}^{-1} \hat U_{k}$ in the series can be applied sequentially to a state, without the need to store intermediate states and recombine them. \item The single step of p-tVMC can efficiently embed an operator inverse at every sub-step. \end{itemize} By utilizing this discretization, the parameters after a single time step $\dd t$ are found by solving a sequence of $s$ subsequent optimization problems, with the output of each substep serving as the input for the next.
+This decomposition is convenient because: \begin{itemize} \item There are no summations.
+Therefore, the terms $\hat V_{k}^{-1} \hat U_{k}$ in the series can be applied sequentially to a state, without the need to store intermediate states and recombine them. \item The single step of p-tVMC can efficiently embed an operator inverse at every sub-step. \end{itemize} By utilizing this discretization, the parameters after a single timestep $\dd t$ are found by solving a sequence of $s$ subsequent optimization problems, with the output of each substep serving as the input for the next.
 Specifically, setting $\theta_{t} \equiv \theta^{(0)}$, and $\theta_{t+\dd t} \equiv \theta^{(s)}$, we can decompose \cref{eqn:minimization_problem} as

-Conceptually, this optimization does not directly compress the variational state $\ket{\psi_\theta}$ onto the target state $\ket{\phi}$.
+with $0<k<s$.
+This optimization does not directly compress the variational state $\ket{\psi_\theta}$ onto the target state $\ket{\phi}$.
 Instead, it matches two versions of these states transformed by the linear operators $\hat V_k$ and $\hat U_k$.
+A careful tuning of $\hat V_k$ and $\hat U_k$ can be seen as a form of preconditioning, initializing the optimization closer to the solution and potentially accelerating convergence.

 Equation \eqref{eqn:optimization_UV} can be solved efficiently with variational Monte Carlo methods provided all operators $\{\hat V_k, \hat U_k\}$ are log-sparse (or $K$-local).
 In what follows we explore proficient choices for the set $\{\hat V_k, \hat U_k\}$.
-Two conditions guide our search for an optimal expansion scheme : \begin{enumerate}[label=(\roman*)] \item Equation~\eqref{eqn:optimization_UV_expanded} should match \cref{eqn:minimization_problem} to a specified order in $\dd t$, denoted as $o$, ensuring accurate time evolution up to this order.\\ \item The computational complexity of solving \cref{eqn:optimization_UV}, which is proportional to $s N_c$ with $N_c$ the number of connected elements of $\{\hat V_k, \hat U_k\}$, must scale at most polynomially in $N$ and in $o$. \end{enumerate} Table~\ref{tab:UV} summarizes our analysis, including both established discretization schemes as well as those we introduce in this manuscript.
+Two conditions guide our search for an optimal expansion scheme: \begin{enumerate}[label=(\roman*)] \item Equation~\eqref{eqn:optimization_UV_expanded} should match \cref{eqn:minimization_problem} to a specified order in $\dd t$, denoted as $o$, ensuring accurate time evolution up to this order. \item The computational complexity of solving \cref{eqn:optimization_UV}, which is proportional to $s N_c$ with $N_c$ the number of connected elements of $\{\hat V_k, \hat U_k\}$, must scale at most polynomially in the number of particles $N$ and in the order $o$ of the method. \end{enumerate} Table~\ref{tab:UV} summarizes our analysis, including both established discretization schemes, and the four new ones introduced in this manuscript.